 - After 2-3 hours total, remove from heat and strain your mushroom broth through a strainer or cheesecloth.

-Therapeutic Dose: 3 big mugs of mushroom broth per day, or 2-3 bowls of soup using this broth as the base.
+Supportive Dose: 3 big mugs of mushroom broth per day, or 2-3 bowls of soup using this broth as the base.

 Did you know that for every item Mushroom Revival sells, a tree is planted?

 Learn more about our One Tree Program here.